AP Music Theory Score Calculator 2026

 - Analyze real music: Study scores from the common-practice period to recognize harmonic progressions, cadences, and formal structures in context.

-AP Music Theory Score Calculator FAQ
+AP Music Theory Study Resources

 Is this AP Music Theory score calculator official?

-No. This is an unofficial estimation tool not affiliated with the College Board.
+No. This is an unofficial estimation tool not affiliated with, endorsed by, or approved by College Board or the AP Program.
 It uses approximate score conversion models based on publicly available information.

 How many MCQ questions are on the AP Music Theory exam?